byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - 0x01e2511:  a52da5a5 a525a5a5 a525a5a5 a525a5a5
   - Appeared 8:49:41 - Gone 9:14:52
   - 6/106 error groups
-  - Bit error
+  - Stuck bit

 - 0x0a7748f:  a525a5a5 a525a585 a525a5a5 a525a5a5
   - Appeared 8:49:41 - Gone 9:14:52
   - 6/106 error groups
-  - Bit error
+  - Stuck bit

 - 0x11925ef:  a525a5a5 a525a5a5 a525a5a5 a525a5a5
   - Appeared 8:49:41 - Gone 9:14:52
   - 6/106 error groups
-  - Bit error
+  - Stuck bit

 ### Continuous Test 12 (2023-07-01 16:22:26 - 16:22:44)
 - Board was not able to connect.
 Cannot find serial device